oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsHotelProductGroupCreateRequest.md

 NewCatalogsHotelProductGroupCreateRequestWithDefaults instantiates a new CatalogsHotelProductGroupCreateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCatalogId

+`func (o *CatalogsHotelProductGroupCreateRequest) GetCatalogId() string`

+GetCatalogId returns the CatalogId field if non-nil, zero value otherwise.

+### GetCatalogIdOk

+`func (o *CatalogsHotelProductGroupCreateRequest) GetCatalogIdOk() (*string, bool)`

+GetCatalogIdOk returns a tuple with the CatalogId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCatalogId

+`func (o *CatalogsHotelProductGroupCreateRequest) SetCatalogId(v string)`

+SetCatalogId sets CatalogId field to given value.

 ### GetCatalogType